gwizard/gwizard/README.md

 ## Mini-FAQ
 We will try to cover some design questions.

-### Another framework?
+### Another framework??
 It really isn't.
 GWizard is just a tiny bit of glue holding together excellent components written by other people.
-There are fewer lines of actual code in this project than there are lines of text in the README files.
+GWizard really is "just a library", with fewer lines of actual code than there are lines of text in the README files.

 ### What's wrong with Dropwizard?
 Isn't there a Guice module for DW?
 We like DW; as opinionated developers, it's a pleasure to find an opinionated framework